geode-sdk/mods/mods-v2/b1rtek.gddlintegration/about.md

 ![Example (that'll show up once you download it)](b1rtek.gddlintegration/tier.png)

-If the rating doesn't load, <cb>refresh</c> the level page (It happens sometimes if you have the level saved already)
+If the rating doesn't load, <cb>refresh</c> the level page (It happens sometimes if you have the level saved already).
+The button can be moved to the level name (there's a setting for that)

 Adds a button on your profile that shows how many demons of each tier you've beaten